Elements-Agency/benjaminjyoung/content/artwork/erie-rock-ii/index.md

 ---
 date: 2024-08-18
 title: Erie Rock II
-description: Erie Rock II is watercolor painting summer remake of a monolith rock that rarely comes in sight on Lake Erie's shores.
+description: A watercolor painting summer remake of a monolith rock that rarely comes in sight on Lake Erie's shores.
 alt: This watercolor painting depicts a lone rock formation topped with a cluster of small trees, standing tall in calm, shallow water under a cloudy sky.
 author: Benjamin J. Young